WandiParis/EasyAdminPlusBundle/doc/chapter-9.md

 Action can be a fool custom action like this :
 `App\Controller\CustomController:indexAction`

+For the sublist it use the list config from the 'Foreign' Entity declared in the entity Params.
+Options it the property to get le associated list.

 The show display also the "blame and timestamp" info on the record ( left in the title ) if the property exist.
 So just add the BlamableTrait  and Timestampable Trait to make it work